 In the assessment process, we address:

 Medical: Focus is on the prevention of crisis and safety concerns.
-We focus on coordination among care providers, medication management, hospital discharge, transitions in care, and on-call availability should emergencies occur.
-We provide non- duplicative services meaning we use all programs available to support the client and make recommendations of programs most are not aware are available.
-We will also act as Medical Power of Attorney,
+We focus on coordination among care providers, medication management, hospital discharge, transitions in care, and understanding functional abilities in Activities of Daily Living (ADL’s) as well as Instrumental Activities of Daily Living (IADL’s) and on-call availability should emergencies occur.
+We provide non-duplicative services meaning we use all programs available to support the client and make recommendations of programs most are not aware are available.
+We will also act as Medical Power of Attorney.

 Psychosocial: Psychosocial includes the individual’s combined influence of psychological factors related to the social environment and the impact it has on their physical and mental wellness and the ability to function.
 In our assessment process, we include: